flatfox-ag/pdf.js/README.md

 Run:

     npm i
-    gulp dist
+    gulp generic

 The build artifacts are then located in the build/ directory.
+The files that are used for the web viewer are located in build/generic/build/ (the pdf.js) and build/generic/web/ (the viewer).

 ## Contributing